natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20A.md

 As with all other Panther-series medium tanks, it is best played in a supporting role or as a front-line offensive tank due to its agility.
 The cannon mounted is more than forgiving and powerful enough to destroy any potential target, so use it to an advantage; long-range shooting is effective as the muzzle velocity is extremely high, owing to the long-barreled 75 mm, the penetration values are more than capable of punching through any opposing armour, and the shell weight will, if the shell penetrates, consistently deal decent amounts of crew and module damage, if not immediately make the target on combat ineffective.

-Sniping may be a fun and tempting strategy but you can get outmatched at those longer ranges where your fast turret reload and turret traverse no longer matter.
-A good strategy is to push objectives with the panther A considering it has the improved turret traverse and thus is able to fight in both the city and the plains, but it prefers the plains.
+Sniping may be a fun and tempting strategy but you can get outmatched at those longer ranges where your fast reload and turret traverse no longer matter.
+A good strategy is to push objectives with the panther A considering it has the improved turret traverse and thus is able to fight in both the city and open ground.
 Do not attempt to use the panther like a tiger, and that is being a meatshield breakthrough tank.
 Instead, Spearhead assaults on objectives and flank the enemy.
 Your gun will be able to take care of most targets medium to close range and your armour should do its job.
+Make sure you check every corner and shoot and scoot.
 If you move methodically behind cover or on flanking routes you should be able to destroy many tanks.
 You can brawl quite well if you watch your flanks and flank others.

 Another viable strategy is ambushes.
 The good camouflage for the tank can hide you if you hide behind a bush.
 Hide near a choke point and hope an enemy tank comes by.